Common Abarth Problems

 - ✓Listen for "tinkling" or "whistling" from the turbo, which could indicate a failing IHI or Garrett unit.

-- ✓Inspect the Record Monza exhaust valve (if fitted); they are notorious for seizing in the open or closed position.
+- ✓Inspect the Record Monza exhaust valve (if fitted); they are notorious for seizing in the open or closed position due to road salt.

 - ✓Look for signs of track use, such as unusually worn tyre shoulders or heat-discoloured brake calipers.